-Most interesting wonders of Melanesia
+Most interesting landmarks of Melanesia

 Below are listed the most amazing natural and man made landmarks of Melanesia.